casperjs/casperjs/CONTRIBUTING.md

 ## Communicate

 **Improvement and feature request**.
-If you have an improvement idea, please send an email to the [mailing list](http://groups.google.com/group/phantomjs) (preferable than contacting the developers directly) so that other people can give their insights and opinions.
+If you have an improvement idea, please send an email to the [mailing list](http://groups.google.com/group/casperjs) (preferable than contacting the developers directly) so that other people can give their insights and opinions.
 This is also important to avoid duplicate work.

 **Help request**.
 If you're stuck using CasperJS and don't understand how to achieve something, please [ask on the mailing-list](https://groups.google.com/forum/#!forum/casperjs) first.
 Please don't ask for all the kind people to write your scripts for you.

+**Ensure the issue is related to CasperJS**.
+Please try to reproduce the issue using plain PhantomJS.
+If it works with the native PhantomJS API but doesn't with CasperJS, then the issue is probably valid.
+In the opposite case, please file an issue on [PhantomJS issue tracker](http://code.google.com/p/phantomjs/issues/list).

 **Extending with new API**.
 Whenever you want to introduce a new API, please send an email to the mailing list along with the link to the issue if any.
 It may require few iterations to agree on the final API and hence it is important to engage all interested parties as early as possible.